Museum of Science and Industry

 1995

-Completed in 1995, this spherical theater, with its form clutching the earth, becomes the key organizing element of the entire facility and of the site.
-Contained in the overall project is a lobby, major exhibition spaces, an Omnimax Theater, a public library, education areas, offices and support zones.
+Completed in 1995, the spherical theater, with its form clutching the earth, becomes the key organizing element of the entire facility and of the site.
+The building’s program is made up of major exhibition spaces, an Omnimax Theater, a public library, education areas, offices and support zones.
 Piers stretch to an existing facility and to the wetlands to the south, creating an anchor for the site, unifying the assemblage of new and existing buildings.

 PREVIOUS PROJECT